ccifuentesr/cif21-multiplicity/README.md

 ### Directories

 - Directory ./: Includes all the code files classified as detailed below and the master table (`cif21.multiplicity.csv`).
 [XX files, YY MB]
-- Directory ./Nnn: Includes ...
-[XX files, YY MB]

-The total size is ZZ MB.
+- Directory ./Astrometry/: Includes the astrometric data for the specific case of KO6 AB (see section [Results](#results)).

 ### Files